Black-Kro/kro-ui/docs/pages/components/button.md

 # Buttons

-The `kro-button` is a replacement for the normal html `button`.
+The `kro-button` is a replacement for the standard html `button` element.
 The button can be automatically converted into an external link by setting the `href` attribute or it can be converted into a vue `router-link` by setting the `to` prop on the button.